DroptuneHQ/droptune-og/README.md

 The design for Droptune is also open source!
 You can find our more about that as well as learn how to contribute in the [Droptune Design repo](https://github.com/Shpigford/droptune-design)!

 ## Codebase
-The codebase is vanilla Rails, Sidekiq, Puma and Postgres.
+The codebase is vanilla Rails, Sidekiq, Puma, Postgres and Sidekiq w/ Redis.
 Quite a simple setup.

 ## How to start

 **1. You'll need to pull down the repo locally.** You can use GitHub's "Clone or download" button to make that happen.

-**2. Then, add a config file** to `config/application.yml` with Twitter and Spotify OAuth keys:
+**2. Then, add a config file** to `config/application.yml` with Twitter and Spotify OAuth keys, see below on how to get setup and get keys for Twitter and Spotify:
 ```yaml
 twitter_key: KEY
 twitter_secret: SECRET